mercmobily/simpledblayer/README.md

 * There is a global layer registry, accessible as SimpleDbLayer.getLayer(), SimpleDbLayer.getAllLayers()
 * [index] New index functions makeAllIndexes(), dropAllIndexes(), makeIndex()
 * [index] Global index funcs SimpleDbLayer.makeAllIndexesAllLayers() and SimpleDbLayer.dropAllIndexesAllLayers()
-* [index] A field can be defined as permutePrefix ( will be used as prefix), and permute (will be permuted among others defined with permute).
+* [index] A field can be defined as indexPrefix ( will be used as prefix), and permute (will be permuted among others defined with permute).
 * [nested] It is now possible to define nested tables, for 1:n relationships and 1:1 (lookup) relationships
 * [nested] { children: true } option in select()
 * [nested] If using nested layers, SimpleDbLayer.initLayers() needs to be called before any db operation